 R-L, Miguel Southwell, Deputy Director Business Retention & Development , Miami-Dade Aviation Department moderator Session V: Building World Class Tourism Campaign Rolando Aedo, Executive VP and Chief Marketing Officer, GMCVB, Paula Musto, Director, Public Affairs & Marketing, Port Miami and Paul Cohen, President and CEO, Partner Concept LLC

 R- L, Fred Oladeinde, FDA President, Vijay Poonooosamy , VP International & Public Affairs Ethiad Airways moderator of Session IV: Airline Rountable: Building Air Service in Africa -What Can Countries and Airports Do to Make Themselves Attractive to Carriers? next Angela Gittens; Director General, Airports council International (ACID World) and Donald Foley; Director Pricing & Interline, Arik Airlines , Ltd, and Captain A.J.
-Tolberts ; Chairman, Department of Aviation and Safety, Florida Memorial University
+Tolberts ; Chairman, Depart. of Aviation and Safety, Florida Memorial University

 Session VI: Successfully Selling The African Destination: The Perspective of Travel Industry.
 Moderator Fred O. Oladeinde, President the Foundation for Democracy in Africa R-L, Dr. Gaynelle Henderson; Bailey, Henderson Travel & Tours , Nick Fadugba; President and CEO, African Aviation Services, Ltd., Elhadji Abdoul Aziz Gueye; Director, Senegal Tourism Authority.